lnferris/ocean_data_tools/paper/paper.md

-The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as underwater glider surveys) with model output.
+The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as those from underwater glider surveys) with model output.

 ``ocean_data_tools`` has already been used in scientific publications [@Bemis:2020] and [@Crear:2020].
-The toolbox has possibility for extension, and the working plan is to continuously add support for additional data sets such as Remote Sensing Systems (http://www.remss.com/) products, and European Centre for Medium-Range Weather Forecasts (ECMWF) datasets.
+The toolbox is built for extensibility, and the working plan is to continuously add support for additional data sets such as Remote Sensing Systems (http://www.remss.com/) products, and European Centre for Medium-Range Weather Forecasts (ECMWF) datasets.
 The source code for ``ocean_data_tools`` has